GrennMilo/NH3CrackProcessor/ReadMe.md

 ### Stage Detection

-Experimental stages are detected using the second column (typically named 'Stage').
-If this column exists, the data is grouped by stage values:
+The application detects different experimental stages by examining the second column of the input data, which is expected to contain stage identifiers (integer values).
+This allows the application to separate the data into different stages for analysis and visualization.

 ```python
 def slice_by_stages(self, df):